How Does a Generator Work?

 These flows of electric charges constitute the output electric currents supplied by the generator.
 These mechanisms can be understood by considering a generator similar to a water pump, which causes the flows of waters but does not actually ‘create’ the waters flowing through it.

-The modern-day generator work on the principle of electromagnetic inductions discovers by Michaels Faraday in 1831-32.
+The modern-day generator work on the principle of electromagnetic inductions discovered by Michaels Faraday in 1831-32.
 Faraday found that the above flow of electric charges can be induced by moving electrical conductors, such as a wire containing electric charges into a magnetic field.

 How Do Generators Create Electricity?